.375 Ruger

-The .375 Ruger (9.5×65.5mm) is a rimless, standard-length rifle cartridge designed for the hunting of large, dangerous game.
-It is designed to provide an increase in performance over the .375 H&H cartridge, yet to be chambered in a standard-length action rifle.
-The cartridge was designed in partnership, by Hornady and Ruger.
+The .375 Ruger (9.5×65.5mm) is a rimless, standard-length rifle cartridge designed for hunting large, dangerous game.
+It is designed to provide an increase in performance over the .375 H&H cartridge within the context of a standard-length rifle action.
+The cartridge was designed in partnership by Hornady and Ruger.
 In 2007, it was released commercially and chambered in the Ruger Hawkeye African and the Ruger Hawkeye Alaskan rifles.

 Design & Specifications

 Like the .376 Steyr that originates from the 9.3×64mm Brenneke and the .375 Dakota proprietary cartridge that originates from the .404 Jeffery, the .375 Ruger was designed to compete with the .375 H&H Magnum, yet have the advantage of having a rimless, beltless case and can function through a standard-length bolt-action rifle due to a shorter overall length.

 The .375 Ruger uses a unique cartridge case designed by Hornady and Ruger.
-The case is of a rimless design having the base and rim diameter of .532 in, which is the same diameter of the belt on belted magnum cases based on the .300 H&H Magnum and .375 H&H Magnum.
+The case is of a rimless design having the base and rim diameter of .532 in, which is the same diameter as the belt on belted magnum cases based on the .300 H&H Magnum and .375 H&H Magnum.
 This allows the cartridge to have a greater case capacity than a belted magnum case given cases of equal length.
 As Ruger intended the cartridge to be chambered in standard-length bolt-action rifles, the case length was kept to 2.580 in, which is only .04 in longer than the .270 Winchester case.
-The maximum overall length of the cartridge is 3.340 in, which is similar to the maximum overall length to standard-length cartridges such as the .338 Winchester Magnum or the .30-06 Springfield.
+The maximum overall length of the cartridge is 3.340 in, which is similar to the maximum overall length of standard-length cartridges such as the .338 Winchester Magnum or the .30-06 Springfield.
 Unlike Remington Ultra Magnum cartridges, the Ruger Magnums can be chambered in standard-length bolt-action rifles.
 This allowed Ruger to chamber the cartridge in their existing standard length M77 rifle, without needing to use their M77 Safari Magnum Rifle.

 While the .375 H&H Magnum is longer than the .375 Ruger, the latter cartridge has a 4% greater case capacity than the Holland & Holland cartridge, 99 gr. of water (6.42 cm3) compared to the H&H's 95.
 This is due to the .375 H&H Magnum having a long, tapered body, while the .375 Ruger follows modern cartridge designs in that it has very little taper and a sharper shoulder.

 Cartridge standards for the .375 Ruger were issued by SAAMI in June 2007.
 SAAMI recommends a six-groove barrel having a bore Ø of .366 in and a groove Ø of .376 in with a groove width of .115 in.
 The recommended rate of twist is one revolution in 12 in.
 Recommended maximum pressure for the cartridge is 62000 psi.